hofstee-hp/MicroWatt_on_Arty_A7-100T/README.md

 ### Dependencies

-* We assume Ubuntu 22.04.4 (running on a x86-64 system) as the starting point, and we will use the free version of Vivado 2024.1 (which is pre-installed if you are using the CDAC development environment).
+* We assume Ubuntu 22.04.4 (running on a x86-64 system) as the starting point, and we will use the free version of Vivado 2024.1 (Which is pre-installed if you are using the CDAC development environment).
 In this repository we will not respond to issues if you have a different build environment.

-### Simulating MicroWatt with GHDL and running MicroPython
+## Simulating MicroWatt with GHDL and running MicroPython

-* Installing some dependencies.
+### Installing some dependencies - in the CDAC environment these are pre-installed.

 One reason we use this particular build environment is that all the dependencies we have for this first step are easy to resolve.
 The commands below install basic build tools, the git utility so we can access the git repositories, the ghdl VHDL simulator, the gnat ADA compiler (ghdl has an ADA dependency), and the ppc64le (64b powerpc little endian) cross compilers so we can build code for our OpenPOWER ISA processor in an x86-based build environment.

 ```